Alibaba who? U.S. retail investors not that interested

 Alibaba, which sells more than Amazon.com Inc and EBay Inc combined, could raise over $21 billion in its IPO.
-It is often described as technology's hottest initial public offering since Facebook Inc’s 2012 debut, although initial pricing announced on Friday was less than many predicted [ID:nL3N0R64XR].
+It is often described as technology's hottest initial public offering since Facebook Inc’s 2012 debut, although initial pricing announced on Friday was less than many predicted.

 Retail investors generally get only 10-20 percent of shares in big IPOs, and several advisers told Reuters they had expected a scramble from clients.
 But the phone has not been ringing off the hook.